Control of Congress - and Biden's power - on the ballot in U.S. midterms

 Hundreds of supporters of Trump's false claims that his loss was the result of widespread fraud are on the ballot this year, including several seeking positions that would give them direct oversight of the 2024 president elections in competitive states.

-Republicans would look to use their leverage to make the 2017 individual tax cuts passed under Trump permanent, and protect corporate tax cuts that Democrats have unsuccessfully tried to reverse over the past two years.
+Republicans would look to use their leverage to make permanent the 2017 individual tax cuts passed under Trump, and protect corporate tax cuts that Democrats have unsuccessfully tried to reverse over the past two years.

 A Republican Senate, meanwhile, would hold sway over Biden's judicial nominations, including any Supreme Court vacancy.
 Top Senate Republican Mitch McConnell has already hinted he might refuse to fill an open seat on the top court until after the 2024 presidential election if he returns to the majority leader's position.